FlavScents AInsights Entry: Ethyl Vanillin (CAS: 121-32-4)

 7. Toxicology, Safety & Exposure Considerations

-Ethyl vanillin is considered safe for use in food and fragrances at typical exposure levels.
-For oral exposure, the ADI (Acceptable Daily Intake) is not explicitly defined, but it is used within industry-typical levels without adverse effects.
-Dermal exposure in fragrances is generally safe, with low potential for irritation or sensitization, as supported by IFRA guidelines.
-Inhalation exposure is minimal due to its low volatility, but occupational safety measures should be observed during handling in concentrated forms.
+Ethyl vanillin is considered safe for use in food and fragrances at typical concentrations.
+For oral exposure, it has a high margin of safety with no adverse effects reported at typical usage levels.
+Dermal exposure in fragrance applications is generally well-tolerated, with low potential for irritation or sensitization.
+Inhalation exposure is minimal due to its low volatility.
+Overall, the risk profiles for food and fragrance applications are similar, with no significant safety concerns.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature